SavageCore/red-copy-log/README.md

-Userscript for Redacted to copy Log on right click of 'View Log' links
+Userscript for Apollo, Redacted and Notwhat to copy Log on right click of 'View Log' links